Albert Salmi

-Albert Salmi (March 11, 1928 – April 22, 1990) was an American actor of stage, film, and television.
+Albert Salmi (March 11, 1927 – April 22, 1990) was an American actor of stage, film, and television.
 Best known for his work as a character actor, he appeared in over 150 film and television productions.

 Early life

 Salmi was born and raised in Brooklyn, New York City, the son of Finnish immigrant parents.
 He attended Haaren High School in Manhattan.
-Following a stint in the United States Army during World War II, Salmi took up acting as a career, studying method acting at the Actors Studio in Manhattan with Lee Strasberg.
+Following a stint in the United States Army, Salmi took up acting as a career, studying method acting at the Actors Studio in Manhattan with Lee Strasberg.

 Career

 In 1955, Salmi starred as Bo Decker in the play Bus Stop on Broadway, and also performed in the touring production of the play.
 His performance was praised by critics, and Salmi was offered the chance to reprise the role in the film Bus Stop (1956) starring Marilyn Monroe.
 Salmi turned down the offer because he did not enjoy film work.
 (Don Murray was later cast as Bo and earned an Academy Award nomination for his performance.)
-Salmi turned down several other offers to make films before he finally accepted a role as Smerdjakov in the film The Brothers Karamazov (1958), with Yul Brynner, Lee J. Cobb, William Shatner, and Richard Basehart.
-Salmi's next film was The Bravados (1958), in which he played one of the villains who is hunted down by hero Gregory Peck.
-The National Board of Review presented Salmi with the NBR Award for Best Supporting Actor for his work in both of these films.

 Despite his numerous appearances in the medium, Salmi shared the opinion of many Actors Studio alumni that roles in film and television were "inferior" to stage work.
 One of his first television appearances was in the live, televised adaptation of the novel Bang the Drum Slowly (1956), featured on the anthology series The United States Steel Hour opposite Paul Newman and George Peppard.
 He also had several memorable roles on CBS's The Twilight Zone, including "Of Late I Think of Cliffordville", "A Quality of Mercy", and "Execution".
-In 1963, he portrayed John Day and Rivers in the episode "Incident of the Pale Rider" on the CBS series Rawhide.
-In 1964–65, he appeared with Fess Parker as Yadkin in the first season of the Daniel Boone TV series.
-He later appeared twice as the incorrigible pirate Alonzo P. Tucker on Lost in Space.
-He appeared in a 1967 episode of Gunsmoke as a killer who comes to an ironic end.
-For that performance, Salmi was awarded a Western Heritage Award.